King's Lynn Stars

 King's Lynn Stars are a motorcycle speedway team who compete in the SGB Premiership.
-The nickname "Stars" comes from the defunct Norwich Stars team.
+The nickname "Stars" was adopted from the defunct Norwich Stars team.
 The team was founded in 1965 and has been running continually since then, except for 1996 when King's Lynn failed to have a team competing in the British league system.

 History

-1966–1995
+1960s

+Plans for speedway in King's Lynn surfaced in 1965, when Maurice Littlechild promoted on an open licence at King's Lynn Stadium.
+Littlechild had plans to create a team called the South Lynn Stars named after the Norwich Stars, who had closed in 1964.
+The first meeting was on 23 May 1965 and the South Lynn Stars name was dropped in favour of the King's Lynn Stars.

+The team's inaugural league season was the 1966 British League season, where they finished 16th fom 19 teams.
+The team was led by new signing Terry Betts, who recorded a season average of 9.41.

+After finishing last in 1967 they signed Malcolm Simmons from West Ham Hammers but experienced another poor season before improving to a ninth place finish in the league during 1969.

+1970s

-The team's inaugural season was the 1966 British League season, where they finished 16th.
-They managed to finish in third place during the 1972 and 1973 seasons with their strongest riders being Terry Betts and Malcolm Simmons.
+After a tough start to the 1970s, King's Lynn managed two consecutive third place finishes during the 1972 and 1973 seasons, with their strongest riders being Terry Betts and Malcolm Simmons and well supported by Howard Cole and Phil Crump.

+Ian Turner and Michael Lee were added to the team but it was not until 1977 that the first silverware was won by the team.
+The Knockout Cup win included a narrow two point win over Reading Racers on aggregate in the final, thanks largely to Lee and Betts.
+The following season in 1978, they won the Inter League Knock-out Cup.
+In 1979, Dave Jessup transferred from Reading to King's Lynn and set a new British transfer record of £20,000 at the time.

+1980s

+The team secured a second Inter League Knock-out Cup win 1980 and Michael Lee was crowned world champion.
+Dave Jessup emerged as a rider to match Michael Lee for the Stars and Richard Hellsen was a popular rider with the fans.

+The team were starved of success throughout the 1980s and co-promoter Cyril Crane (a former Norwich and Sheffield rider) came under criticism during the period.

+1990s

-The first silverware won by the team was the Knockout Cup in 1977.
-They won the final by the small margin of two points on aggregate, thanks largely to Michael Lee and Betts.
-The team continued to compete in the highest division until the end of the 1995 season but failed to finish any higher than 4th place.
+The team continued to compete in the highest division until the end of the 1995 season but failed to finish any higher than fourth place.
+Riders included Mark Loram, Richard Knight and Henka Gustaffson.

-The team has operated with a few different nicknames, including: the Knights; Silver Machine (as an additional nickname to the Knights) and the Stars.
 The team colours were originally green and yellow, taken directly from the Norwich Stars but in 1994 the green was replaced with blue, to match the blue and yellow of the King's Lynn official town crest.
 During their time as the Knights, silver and black became the prominent colours, but since reviving the Stars nickname they returned to using blue and yellow.